Wine Glasses

 White wine glasses

-White wine glasses are narrower than red wine glasses so the wine does not oxidise too quickly and the delicate, fruity flavours are preserved.
+White wine glasses are narrower than red wine glasses.
+This means the wine does not oxidise too quickly and the delicate, fruity flavours are preserved.
 The smaller surface area, along with the glasses’ long stem, will help keep your wine at a chilled drinking temperature.

 Stemless wine glasses

-Stemless wine glasses are most suitable for red wine because this wine is best served at room temperature.
+Stemless wine glasses are most suitable for red wine because it’s best served at room temperature.
 Using a stemless wine glass for white wine or rosé can warm the liquid past optimal drinking temperature.
-The versatility of these glasses is their main attraction.
-Alongside red wine, they can also be used for water and soft drinks, and are much easier to store than stemmed wine glasses.
+This style of glass is very versatile as, alongside red wine, they can also be used for water and soft drinks and are much easier to store than stemmed wine glasses.

 Gin Glasses

-Gin is the spirit of the moment and alongside the abundance of different flavours on offer, there’s also a whole host of gin glasses to choose from.
+Alongside the abundance of different gin flavours on offer, there’s also a whole host of gin glasses to choose from.
 To ensure you know your goblets from your copa de balon glasses, we’ve put together this in-depth guide to the best gin glasses for your G&T.

 Cocktail Glasses